equinor/radix-cost-allocation/README.md

 # RADIX-COST-ALLOCATION

+Pulls and stores container and node information into a SQL Server database.

-Pulls cost data from cluster prometheus instance for each application and push it into a sql database
+TO BE DEPRECATED: Pulls cost data from cluster prometheus instance for each application and push it into a sql database

 We use helm charts to install on cluster